rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 than five sequences of numbered and unnumbered pages or leaves, preferably record all of the sequences.
 If it is not practical to record all the sequences (e.g., if they are exceedingly numerous), then employ one of the following methods:
-a) Record the total number of pages or leaves followed by “in various pagings” or “in various foliations.”
+a) Record the total number of pages or leaves followed by "in various pagings" or "in various foliations."
 1024 p. in various pagings
 256 leaves in various foliations
 b) If one of the sequences is clearly the main sequence, record the main